gaofant101/react-template/docs/css/README.md

 ### Linting

-To complement `styled-components`, this boilerplate also has a CSS linting setup.
+To complement `styled-components`, this template also has a CSS linting setup.
 It uses `stylelint` which will help you stay consistent with modern CSS standards.
 Read about it [here](linting.md).

 ### sanitize.css

-In addition, this boilerplate also uses [`sanitize.css`](https://github.com/jonathantneal/sanitize.css) to make browsers render all elements more consistently and in line with modern standards, it's a modern alternative to CSS resets.
+In addition, this template also uses [`sanitize.css`](https://github.com/jonathantneal/sanitize.css) to make browsers render all elements more consistently and in line with modern standards, it's a modern alternative to CSS resets.
 More info available on the [`sanitize.css` page](sanitize.md).